amitabh-anandpd/AAD_ProjectM25/Boykov-Kolmogorov/README.md

   O(HW).
   ```

 ## 5. Benchmarking and Empirical Evaluation

 Although the Boykov–Kolmogorov algorithm has a pessimistic theoretical worst-case bound, its primary significance lies in its empirical performance on vision-related graphs.
 To evaluate this behavior, we benchmark the algorithm on image-derived grid graphs of increasing size and measure its runtime as a function of graph size.

 ### 5.1 Benchmark Setup

-To simulate typical computer vision graphs, we construct 4-connected grid graphs corresponding to images of size \(H \times W\).
+To simulate typical computer vision graphs, we construct 4-connected grid graphs corresponding to images of size (H × W).
 Each pixel is represented as a node, with edges connecting neighboring pixels, as well as unary edges connecting pixels to the source and sink.

 For each image size, we record:
 - Number of vertices: